 Drawing on History

-This learning journey has been devised to support a led session based at Hull and East Riding Museum.
-Alternatively it can be used as the basis for a self directed visit.
-Students are encouraged to identify decorative motifs in the Bronze and Iron-Age galleries of Hull and East Riding Museum though observational drawing.
+This resource encourages students to identify decorative motifs in the Bronze and Iron-Age galleries of Hull and East Riding Museum though observational drawing.

 Artists often use drawing as a way of recording information, this learning journey encourages students to use museums as a visual resource by focusing on jewellery and decorative objects through a series of drawing and visual research exercises.

 Students will gain an understanding of how decorative motifs have been used and adapted through time.
-They will understand the use of a primary source as starting point for design.
+They will also discover how to use primary sources as inspiration for their own design.

-There are suggestions for drawing activities using the museum collections on each page of this learning journey.
+There are suggestions for drawing activities using the museum collections on each page of this resource.

 This learning journey can be used as a resource for:

-KS3 Art & Design: Unit 10gen - Visiting a Museum, Gallery or site
+KS3 Art & Design - Visiting a Museum, Gallery or site